Royal Barge Anantanakkharat: History

 During the reign of Rama IV (King Mongkut), Anantanakkharat was used as his primary Royal Barge where he stayed The Royal Barge Procession for The Royal Kathin Ceremony (a presentation of Kathin robes and earns merit by honoring and supporting the Buddhist Monks), the movement of the sacred image of Buddha and for important occasions of state.
 Thailand's Royal Barge Procession (Thai: กระบวนพยุหยาตราชลมารค; RTGS: Krabuan Phayuhayattra Chonlamak) is a ceremony of both religious and royal significance which has been taking place for nearly 700 years.

 The current Anantanakkharat Royal Barge was built during the Reign of Rama VI (King Vajiravudh) and launched on 15 April 1914.
 The bow is carved into the 7-headed Nakkharat, the mystical snake-like creature, in gold lacquer and glass jewels.
 The current Anantanakkharat was built to replace the old Anantanakkharat that was damaged.
 It has been on duty since Rama IV’s reign up to now; however, the major design of the 7-headed Nakkharat remains the same.

 During the reign of King Bhumibol Adulyadej, spanning over 60 years, The Royal Barge Procession has taken place rarely, typically coinciding with only the most significant cultural and religious events.
 The Royal Barge Procession, at present, consists of 52 barges: 51 historical Barges, and the Royal Barge “Anantanakkharat” is one of the historic one, lying in the center of the Procession.
-The Procession proceeds down the Chao Phraya River, from the Wasukri Royal Landing Place in Khet Dusit, Bangkok, passes the Temple of the Emerald Buddha, the Grand Palace, Wat Po (Thai: วัดโพธิ์), and finally arrives at Wat Arun (Thai: วัดอรุณ, Temple of the Dawn).
+The Procession proceeds down the Chao Phraya River, from the Wasukri Royal Landing Place in Khet Dusit, Bangkok, passes the Temple of the Emerald Buddha, the Grand Palace, Wat Pho (Thai: วัดโพธิ์), and finally arrives at Wat Arun (Thai: วัดอรุณ, Temple of the Dawn).